Mehmed VI: Beginning of his reign

-Vahdeddin's first choice as premier was his in-law Ahmed Tevfik Pasha, a senile Hamidian that everyone objected to and could not present a government, so he dropped the matter.
-Mustafa Kemal Pasha sent a telegram to the Sultan, asking him to appoint Ahmed İzzet Pasha (Vahdeddin's own aide-de-camp) and make himself War Minister. İzzet Pasha wooed the Sultan by promising to 'secure the dynasty's 'legitimate rights' in the armistice and restore justice in the nation'.
-He assigned the task of forming the government to İzzet, who assembled a cabinet of anti-war Unionists.
-Mustafa Kemal was excluded from the new cabinet.
-So were any minorities.
+Vahdeddin's first choice as premier was his in-law Ahmed Tevfik Pasha, an elderly Hamidian that everyone objected to and could not present a government, so he dropped the matter.
+He was eventually persuaded to assign the task of forming a government to Ahmed İzzet Pasha, who assembled a cabinet of anti-war Unionists.
+Mustafa Kemal, who was gunning for the War Ministry, was excluded from the new cabinet, as were any minorities.
 The Sultan strongly demanded his Grand Vizier send Damat Ferid Pasha to negotiate an armistice with the British, but İzzet and other statesmen thought of him as a quack, and categorically refused Vahdeddin's request.
-Instead İzzet dispatched Hüseyin Rauf (Orbay), a famous naval officer with Anglophile leanings, and Major General Charles Townshend, a British officer who had been captured by the Turks, to parley with the British on the battleship HMS Agamemnon.
+He instead dispatched Hüseyin Rauf (Orbay), a famous naval officer with Anglophile leanings, and Major General Charles Townshend, a British officer who had been captured by the Turks, to parley with the British on the battleship HMS Agamemnon.
 Vahdeddin insisted the delegation prioritize the protection of the Caliphate, Sultanate, and Ottoman dynasty over British demands on Ottoman provinces. İzzet had to remind him that they were simply signing an armistice, not a peace settlement.

 Rauf reluctantly signed the Armistice of Mudros.
 He and Mehmed VI recognized the potentially harsh cease fire terms, but thought it a prudent step in order to regain the lost trust with Britain.
 Rauf himself believed the many loopholes of the terms would not be exploited due to his trust in English diplomatic credit and Admiral Calthorpe.
-Instead, the allies exploited Article VII to continue occupying Ottoman territory, to much dismay from Ottoman Anglophiles.
-Writing of the armistice terms during his exile, Vahdeddin believed Rauf Bey, who later became a Prime Minister of the Ankara government, to be responsible for all of the occupations of territory following Mudros, and Mustafa Kemal for aggravating the ensuing crisis.
+Instead, the allies exploited Article VII to continue occupying more Ottoman territory, to much dismay from Ottoman Anglophiles.
+Writing of the armistice terms during his exile, Vahdeddin believed Rauf Bey, who later became a Prime Minister of the Ankara government, to be responsible for the ensuing crisis, and Mustafa Kemal for aggravating it.